Fatal Frame (video game): Development

 The concept for the game came to future director Makoto Shibata shortly after he finished work on Tecmo's Deception: Invitation to Darkness.
 The concept came to Shibata inspired by his own dreams and encounters with what he felt were supernatural occurrences.
 Development began when the PlayStation 2 hardware was first introduced to Tecmo, under the codename "Project Zero".
 One of the things they drew inspiration from was the positive reception of polygon characters in the Silent Hill series, using this to go a step further and create the sense of seeing things off-screen.
 The ultimate goal was to create as frightening an atmosphere as possible.
 The staff included multiple developers from the Deception series.
 According to character designer and CGI director Hitoshi Hasegawa, the game's key colors are black and white: white represented hope, while black represented fear.
 During early development, a large amount of effort went into adjusting the lighting and shading, with the most obvious in-game representation of the key colors and desired effect being Miku's torch piercing the darkness inside the mansion.
 In addition to black and white, a third key color represented through Miku's clothing was red, representing life.
-The composer and sound director was Shigekiyo Okuda.
-During the concept development, one of the main concepts was using stereophonic sound to reinforce the atmosphere.
+The music was composed by a team which included Ayako Toyoda and sound director Shigekiyo Okuda.
+One of the early decisions was using stereophonic sound to reinforce the atmosphere.
 Due to the nature of the project, Okuda considered it important that they convey a three-dimensional feeling using sound projected from both left and right.
 After testing out multiple middleware and commercial sound tools, the team settled on Arnis Sound Technologies.